Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 - **Generals & high generals** stay in military bases or their planet's military headquarters.
 They are assigned to a planet and legion, and their job is to handle that part of the army/navy.
 They do upper-level strategy with the emperor whenever their legion is being sent to war.

 For a quick explanation on strategic levels:
-- **Intermediate strategic planning** involves squad leaders and infantry.
-A quick example, if the squadron's mission is to capture a house, a few squads handle clearing the interior while another squad handles guarding the surroundings.
 - **Lower-level strategic planning** involves commanders and high commanders, and later squad leaders of a squadron.
-They plan for the battle they are assigned to fight.
+During combat, the commanders and high commanders will plan strategic moves in their military base to work towards a win.
+When the move is planned, they take a squadron and give each individual squad their objective.
+From there, the squad leader will decide how their squad should achieve that goal.
-- **Upper-level strategic planning** involves generals and high generals, and later high commanders.
-They plan for battles and what their goals are.
+- **Upper-level strategic planning** involves generals and high generals.
+During a meeting, they will plan for battles and their goals, and later initiate the battle through the commander ranks.
+These meetings don't actively require the emperor's approval, but can be vetoed if situations change.
 - **Imperial strategic planning** involves high generals and the emperor.
-They plan for wars and battles, but they can also plan for the goals of specific battles.
+During a meeting, they will plan for war and battles, but they can also plan for the goals of specific battles if they're important enough.

 ### Training
 During their initial month, soldiers are trained for multiple tactics such as weapons handling (duh), cover usage, stealth, enemy identification, shoot-to-kill reaction to surprise, and discipline.